kleinfreund/reverse-iterable-map/README.md

 npm version v3.1.0
 ```

 To finally publish a new version, the changes need to be made publich, too.
 So before putting the `bli` in `publish`, we `push` our updates.
+Note that we need to push the `v3.1.0` tag as well, so a bare `git push` won’t suffice.

 ```shell
 git push origin v3.1.0
 npm publish
 ```

-Moments after typing these lines, I ran `npm publish` before pushing the changes.
+That’s it.